YumoDong/Tensor-mortality-prediction/README.md

 [Important Notes]:
 1. "Tensor Toolbox" is used to do the tensor decomposition.
 The homepage is http://www.sandia.gov/~tgkolda/TensorToolbox/.
 "DSP System Toolbox" is used to calculate the RMSE/RMSFE.
 It can be downloaded in MATLAB.
 "Econometrics Toolbox" is used to the fit time series model.
 It can be downloaded in MATLAB.
+"Parallel Computing Toolbox" is used to do the parfor loop.
+It can be downloaded in MATLAB.

 2. The MATLAB code for the Lee-Carter model is refered from the Appendix (figure 9) of this paper  https://pdfs.semanticscholar.org/427c/09210feca24b4b2cabc0d351231a0ffaa2a5.pdf.
 You can also use other software to fit the Lee-Carter model since it is a famous model.
 Due to the copyright, we don't provide the code for Lee-Carter model.
 3. The data used here are central mortality rates (Mx_1x1), which should be downloaded and processed from The Human Mortality Database (https://www.mortality.org/).
 For convenience, we arrange the data to ".mat" format.